julianl092/cs91r_volunteer_dashboard/README.md

 Action Items:
+Julian
+- Add “mailchimp” functionality to mass-email all volunteers to an associated event.
+Isaac + everyone?
+- Add data visualizations.
+Isaac + Eric
+- Integration between data visualizations and Django.
+Eric
 - Add filtering of events and volunteers.
-- Add sharing functionality for events.
+- Add sharing (to social media) functionality for events.
-- Add “mailchimp” functionality to mass-email all volunteers to an associated event.
-- Fix event association with volunteers (UI problem or back-end problem?)
+- Fix event association with volunteers (UI problem or back-end problem?).
-- Update UI
+- Update UI.